benjavalero/replacer/technical-design.md

 On the other hand, all packages are annotated with Spring annotation `@NonNullApi` which forces all method parameters and return values to be non-null.
 When some parameter or return value is nullable, it will be annotated explicitly.

-Input DTOs are annotated with `@Data` and `@NoArgsConstructor` so they can be mapped by Jackson library.
-Non-null input fields will be annotated with `javax.validation.NotNull`.
-Request bodies (and nested DTOs) will be annotated with `@Valid`.
+### Immutability

-Output DTOs are annotated with `@Value` and optionally with `@Builder` for simplicity in case they contain lots of fields.
-Non-null output fields will be annotated with `org.springframework.lang.NonNull`.
+All Domain Objects should be immutable, and all data structures which may be accessed by several threads should be thread-safe.
+To achieve object immutability, we annotate them with `@Value` and optionally with `@Builder` for simplicity in case they contain lots of fields.
+All of this can also be applied to Output DTOs.

+On the other hand, Input DTOs are annotated with `@Data` and `@NoArgsConstructor` so they can be mapped by Jackson library.

 In case a DTO is used for input and output, we will annotate it with a mix of the annotations above.

-### Immutability
+### Validation

-In backend most domain objects are defined as immutables, with Lombok annotations, except the ones used as Spring request parameters.

-As a webapp, Replacer may be used by several users at a time.
-All data structures which may be accessed by several threads should be thread-safe.
+All Domain Objects should always be valid.
+The simplest validation is about the nullable and non-nullable fields (most of them).
+Non-nullable fields will be annotated with `org.springframework.lang.NonNull` (we could use the Lombok one but we prefer this one for consistency).
+Lombok will find this annotation and generate null-checks which will throw an `IllegalArgumentException`.
+Nullable fields can be then annotated with `org.springframework.lang.Nullable`.

+To perform more complicated validations, like data integrity, we will generate a constructor for all fields (which will be eventually called with `@Value` and `@Builder` annotations) which will throw an `IllegalArgumentException` if validation fails.

+Again, all of this can also be applied to Output DTOs.

+_Note_: if an `IllegalArgumentException` is eventually thrown in a REST Controller it will result in an HTTP status "400 - Bad Request".

+On the other hand, simple validations on Input DTOs will be annotated with the standard Java `javax.validation.NotNull`, `@Size`, etc. Request bodies (and nested DTOs) will be annotated with `@Valid`.
+Complex validations will be avoided in these cases, as they will be performed in the domain objects.

 ### Persistence